bagustris/python-intro/readme.md

 ## How-to learn:
-1. Study and undertand the content in directory slide, there is three slides, minimally you should understand all materials in slide 1.
+1. Study and understand the content in directory slide, there is three slides, minimally you should understand all materials in slide 1.
 2. Learning by coding, try to code python script shown on the slide
 3. Do the exercise below
 4. For plotting, you can see `plot` directory.